 Application Sharing enables session participants to share their applications or entire desktops with others in the session.
 Application Sharing is a type of content that, like the Whiteboard and Web Tour, appears in the Content area.
-It is accessed through the Collaboration toolbar.

 Note: Mobile device users cannot host or remotely control Application Sharing sessions, only view them.
 If you want to host an Application Sharing session, log in to the session from a desktop or laptop computer.
-For a list of features supported on mobile devices, see Attending Sessions on Mobile Devices on page 23.
+For a list of features supported on mobile devices, see Attending Sessions on Mobile Devices on page 21.